nhsconnect/prm-practice-migration-data-pipeline-prototype/SPIKE_DOCS.md

 ### Checking the destination bucket

 Once the DataSync task has completed, open the [destination S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/test-pracmig-datasync-bucket?region=eu-west-2&tab=objects#) in the AWS Console.
 In it, there should be a _destination_ directory containing a copy of each file in the file share.

+### Activation

+Activation requires the terraform host to have a rout to port 80 for the activation target.

+#### StorageGateway

+1. Visit the StorageGateway in AWS console
+2. Under the Gateways tab choose "Create Gateway"
+3. Follow instructions to activate the EC2 gateway

+#### DataSynce

+1. Visit the DataSync in AWS console
+2. Under the Agents tab choose "Add Agent"
+3. Follow instructions to activate the EC2 agent.